-Sharks tagged in 2023
+Sharks tagged in 2024

-Unfortunately, no boat trips were undertaken in 2023 due to the weather.
-However, 63 individuals were tagged, including two bull huss, three spurdog and 58 tope (Figure 2).
-An additional female spurdog and tope were caught and reported but were not tagged.
-Most individuals caught and tagged were female, as shown in Figure 2.
-Bull huss was tagged for the second consecutive year since 2014.
+Two training boat trips were undertaken in 2024 seeing the practical training completed for 8 new shark taggers.
+A total of 112 individuals were tagged, including 5 spurdog and 107 tope (Figure 2).
+An additional female tope was caught and reported but was not tagged.
+Most individuals caught and tagged for both species were female, as shown in Figure 2.

 Figure 2.
-The number and sex of small sharks tagged in Manx waters during 2023.
+The number and sex of small sharks tagged in Manx waters during 2024.

-The range in length of bull huss was 96.00 - 107.00 cm, with an average length of 101.50 cm ( $\pm 7.78$ cm).
-Of the three spurdog tagged, the average length was 86.00 cm ( $\pm 7.21$ cm), with a range of 80.00 - 94.00 cm.
-Tope ranged in length from 105.50 cm to 165.10 cm, with an average length of 145.13 cm ( $\pm 13.90$ cm).
-Figure 3 shows the range and average length of tagged small sharks from 2023 (Appendix 3).
+The average length of spurdog was 93.00 cm ($\pm 18.1 \text{ cm}$), with a range of 75.00 - 110.00 cm.
+Tope ranged in length from 63.60 cm to 171.00 cm, with an average length of 149.64 cm

+(±12.90 cm).
+Figure 3 shows the range and average length of tagged small sharks from 2024 (Appendix 3).

 Figure 3.
-Box plot showing the medium length, and interquartile range (i.e., the range in values of the central 50% of the data) of tagged small sharks in 2023.
+Box plot showing the medium length, and interquartile range (i.e., the range in values of the central 50% of the data) of tagged small sharks in 2024.
 Whiskers indicate the minimum and maximum lengths recorded.

-Distribution of sharks tagged in 2023
+Distribution of sharks tagged in 2024

-Sharks were tagged towards the south, southeast and west of the Island during the 2023 tagging season.
-This may not reflect an accurate species distribution as anglers tend to fish in areas where certain species are known to be found.
-Nevertheless, in combination with data obtained in subsequent tagging years, this data may contribute to the identification of hotspots, sex aggregations or nursery areas.
+Sharks were mostly tagged towards the south, southeast and southwest of the island with some also being tagged further up the west coast during the 2024 tagging season.
+It should be noted that this may not reflect a true species distribution.
+However, anglers do tend to fish in areas where certain species are known to be found.
+Nevertheless, in combination with data obtained in subsequent tagging years, this data may contribute to the identification of hotspots, sex aggregations and/or potential nursery areas.